 106 Broadacre Perennial Agricultural Savannah

-- For upcoming workshops with Mark visit Restoration Agriculture Development website to find out more.
+- For upcoming workshops with Mark Shepard, visit the Restoration Agriculture Development website to learn more.

-- To buy woody perennial that can tolerate climate extremes, droughts and floods directly from Mark’s nursery, visit Forest Agriculture Enterprises.
+- To buy woody perennials that can tolerate climate extremes, droughts, and floods directly from Mark’s nursery, visit Forest Agriculture Enterprises.

-- For buying New Forest Farm products and tours of the farm visit Newforest.farm
+- For buying New Forest Farm products and tours of the farm, visit Newforestfarm.us

-- New Forest Farm doesn’t accept interns or apprentices but the farm operates as a collaborator with independent enterprises.
+- New Forest Farm doesn’t accept interns or apprentices, but the farm collaborates with independent enterprises.
 Housing, food, and money are not provided.
 However, land and equipment are available for rent and use.
-For more info read Mark’s letter.
+For more info, read Mark’s letter.

-Mark is the founder and President of the Restoration Agriculture Development, and CEO of Forest Agriculture Enterprises.
-He teaches Agroforestry and Permaculture worldwide and has also written the book, Restoration Agriculture.
+Mark Shepard is the founder and President of the Restoration Agriculture Development and CEO of Forest Agriculture Enterprises.
+He teaches Agroforestry and Permaculture worldwide and has also written the book Restoration Agriculture.
 He runs New Forest Farm, the 106-acre perennial agricultural savannah, considered by many to be one of the most ambitious sustainable agriculture projects in the United States.

-The farm is a planned conversion from a typical row-crops grain farm into a commercial-scale, perennial agricultural ecosystem using oak savannah, successional brushland of eastern woodlands as the ecological models.
-The farm is entirely solar- and wind-powered, and farm equipment is driven by locally produced biofuels.
+The farm is a planned conversion from a typical row-crops grain farm into a commercial-scale, perennial agricultural ecosystem using oak savannah successional brushland of eastern woodlands as the ecological model.
+The farm is entirely solar- and wind-powered, and locally produced biofuels drive farm equipment.

 Over the last 15 years, Mark has planted an estimated 250,000 trees on his 106-acre farm.
 He uses agroforestry systems and alley cropping and silvopasture techniques.

-The main crops are chestnuts, hazelnuts and apples.
-He also grows walnuts, hickories, pine nuts and pears, together with cherry trees, asparagus and winter squash.
-Cattle, pigs, lambs, turkeys and chickens also roam on the restored savannahs at New Forest Farm.
-Finally, on his farm, he offers tours, practical workshops and permaculture design courses.
+The main crops are chestnuts, hazelnuts, and apples.
+He also grows walnuts, hickories, pine nuts, pears, cherry trees, asparagus, and winter squash.
+Cattle, pigs, lambs, turkeys, and chickens also roam on the restored savannahs at New Forest Farm.
+Finally, he offers tours, practical workshops, and permaculture design courses on his farm.

-His other business, Forest AG, offers a wide selection of perennial nursery stock, as well as tree planting and nut processing services.
-The nursery offers bare-root dormant nursery stock of food producing and woody crop plants, aiming at larger-scale Restoration Agriculture, Silvopasture, Agroforestry, and Permaculture growers.
-Also, medium scale woody crop growers can use the post-harvest processing equipment at the price too.
+His other business, Forest AG, offers a wide selection of perennial nursery stock and tree planting and nut processing services.
+The nursery provides bare-root dormant nursery stock of food-producing and woody crop plants, aiming at larger-scale Restoration Agriculture, Silvopasture, Agroforestry, and Permaculture growers.
+Also, medium-scale woody crop growers can use the post-harvest processing equipment at a price too.

-Consultation and design services are part of Restoration Agriculture Development, a sperate business again where Mark and the other designers specialise in whole-systems, ecological land-use planning with an emphasis on agroforestry practices and permaculture design – based on the New Forest Farm model.
+Consultation and design services are part of Restoration Agriculture Development, a separate business where Mark and the other designers specialize in whole systems, ecological land-use planning with an emphasis on agroforestry practices, and permaculture design – based on the New Forest Farm model.

-As you can read from above Mark’s income is very diverse and most importantly has been changing throughout the years.
-It’s hard to give exact percentages but I’ll try to give you an idea of how this progression looked like.
+As you can read from above, Mark’s income is very diverse and, most importantly, has changed throughout the years.
+It’s hard to give exact percentages, but I’ll try to give you an idea of this progression.

-Past 7 years: 2acres of asparagus, 2acres of annual produce, nursery stock, fruit nuts, teaching/consulting, massage
+Past 7 years: 2acres of asparagus, 2acres of the annual produce, nursery stock, fruit nuts, teaching/consulting, massage

 • Focusing on just growing is too narrow an economic focus – diversify

-For all of you reading this, Mark has a message for you and it goes like this: “If you think you can move somewhere, buy land and make your living just from agriculture – you should think again”.
+For all of you reading this, Mark Shepard has a message for you, and it goes like this: “If you think you can move somewhere, buy land, and make your living just from agriculture – you should think again.”
 Interested in what exactly Mark was talking about?
 Here is a full post.